040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   cols="166" rows="15" autoplay="true" loop="true" speed="1.5">
 </asciinema-player>

-In the output you will find the two enpoint links to the blogs.
+In the output you will find the two endpoint links to the blogs.
 After a few minutes both links will be active.
 You can also see the service running on the Amazon console, simply navigate to the ECS console and select the cluster.
 You should see now one service on Fargate and the second on on EC2.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2018-01-25_fargate/img/ecs-fargate-2.png" alt="Fargate">